-The Superintendent shall insert into this policy the names, addresses, and telephone numbers of the District's current Nondiscrimination Coordinator and Complaint Managers.
-At least one of these individuals will be female, and at least one will be male.
+The Superintendent shall insert into this policy the names, office addresses, email addresses, and telephone numbers of the District's current Nondiscrimination Coordinator and Complaint Managers.
+The Nondiscrimination Coordinator also serves as the District's Title IX Coordinator.

-Name:

-Travis Heinz Address:

-Forrestville Valley SD 221, PO Box 665, Forreston, IL 61030 Telephone:
+Forrestville Valley SD 221, PO Box 665, Forreston, IL 61030

-815/938-2175